fhuang26/QuadControl_fh/README.md

 LateralPositionControl(), AltitudeControl(), YawControl() are developed and a bunch of parameters are tuned for this.

 ## Scenario 4
 This one is somewhat challenging.
-Integration is added to AltitudeControl() to save the right, red, heavier quadcopter from crashing.
+Integration is added to AltitudeControl() to save the right, red, heavier quadcopter from crash.
 To make them move fast, then slow down nicely and hover on top of their targets, I made tradeoffs among P (present), I (past), D (future), and a bunch of parameters.
 Finally I saw the green box appear.

 ## Scenario 5
 This one is also a little tricky.
 In early runs, the left, orange drone took off, half way turned sharply, and crashed.
 I traced steps in debugger of Microsoft Visual Studio, but it was hard to find the point or function it went wrong.
 Then I began to try various parameters.
 When I decrease maxSpeedXY and maxHorizAccel to reduce the chance of abrupt turns, it works.
 The left, orange quadcopter flies smoothly following the orange moving marble in figure 8 closely within 0.5m.
 The right, red quadcopter flies and keeps distance within 1.5m from its moving target.